silviodelgado/flywork-poc/README.md

   * index.php
 * /src
   * /Controllers
+    * /Rest
   * /Models
   * /Views
 * /writable
+  * /cache
+  * /logs
+  * /upload

 ### Folders and root files explaining

 #### /public
 &nbsp; &nbsp; You should put web assets (css, js, img, etc) in this folder.
-Organize it as you want.<br>
+Organize it as you want, but keep in mind that these files are accessible via HTTP requests.<br>
 &nbsp; &nbsp; The files ```.htaccess``` and ```index.php``` are essential to run the application.

 #### /public/bundles